InstaLight/Custom-KHUx/index.md

 Join the Discord to talk about and suggest things for Custom KHUx! https://discord.gg/txaJ6c5

+### Multiplayer Testing

+PC- InstaLight and Dameb (Peridox)

+Android- Ninjex and InstaLight

+Message me or ping me if you want to sign up for either one

 ### More info is soon to come!